by Yang/wdaehn and OlliW, with videos by alcurtis93, descriptions refer to firmwares v2.xx

 - Download the newest firmware, unzip it and run the GUI, in this example the o323BGCTool_v067e.exe program.
 It does not matter what the currently installed firmware is; you use the GUI that comes with the firmware zip file.
 Get the zip file from here: Downloads.

 - In the GUI select the tab on the very right hand side and select the hardware revision of your board.
 This does change the firmware file to be used in the field below.

 - Now select the COM port of the USB-TTL adapter.
 This is done with the selector in the middle of the screen, NOT the selector in the bottom left!
 Click on the drop down box to see all currently available COM ports.
-Since we do not have connected the USB-TTL adapter to the computer yet, the new one appearing when plugging in the adapter will be the one to use.
+Since we do not have connected the USB-TTL adapter to the computer yet, the new one appearing when plugging in the USB-TTL adapter will be the one to use.
 Hence remember that list of ports to identify the new one in the next step.

-- Now the board is listening on the RC pins for serial data, the USB-TTL adapter is connected, and the correct COM port of the adapter is selected, so you can click on the button.
+- Now the board is listening on the RC pins for data, the USB-TTL adapter is connected, and the correct COM port of the adapter is selected, so you can click the button.

 If this is a first-time flash of a "virgin" board, then Windows will start with installing the USB driver directly after the flash has finished.
 This can take quite some time.
 Do NOT interrupt the install process.